-Each unhandled exception generates a transaction error event in Insights, and the dashboards are updated in real time.
+Each unhandled exception generates a transaction error event, and the dashboards are updated in real time.
 Event data is a record of a single event at a particular moment in time and consists of default attributes, like a timestamp, and an event type.
 You can also add custom attributes to provide more context.

 One of the benefits of using APM while you are planning your cloud migration is that you get a deeper understanding of your application’s baseline.
 A baseline is a measurement of the current performance and availability of your application, which you then use as a comparison after your migration to validate your business case.

 Use the following New Relic features to determine the next steps for your application: